top of page

 Curfew & Event Responsibilities

-• Music volume will be automatically reduced by 10 dB(A) at 11:30 PM and will end at 12:30 AM sharp.
+• Music volume in the Greenhouse will be automatically reduced by 10 dB(A) at 11:30 PM and will end at 12:30 AM sharp.

 • The Event Planner is responsible for ensuring compliance with noise regulations and maintaining control of the event until all guests have departed.